univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 enforce a login on the local system by clicking on the link :guilabel:`Login without Single Sign On`.

-In the login mask, enter the :guilabel:`Username` and :guilabel:`Password` of the corresponding domain account:
+In the login mask, enter the *Username* and *Password* of the corresponding domain account:

 * When logging in with the ``Administrator`` account on a |UCSPRIMARYDN| or
   |UCSBACKUPDN|, UMC modules for the administration and configuration of the